-You're welcome to just show up and browse, but you'll make the most of your Career Fair experience if you do a bit of prep.
+Want to make the most of your Career Fair experience?
+Do a little bit of prep!

 Before the Fair:

-Make an appointment* with a CES career advisor before the Fair to have your resume critiqued.
+Meet with a CES career advisor to have your resume reviewed.

 What is it that you want to know about a particular organization?
-Remember, you can often find the answers to basic questions by doing some research prior to the Fair.
-You will set yourself apart from others if you prepare thoughtful questions that dig a bit deeper.
+Do some research prior to the Fair.
+The answers to basic questions are often available online.
+You can set yourself apart from others if you prepare thoughtful questions that dig a bit deeper.

 During the Fair:

-- Greet the representative, shake hands, smile and introduce yourself.
+- Greet the representative, smile and introduce yourself.